-In this view, Contrast displays the dependency tree for your application's libraries based on the data collected by the Contrast CLI (page 505).
+In this view, Contrast displays the dependency tree for your application's libraries based on the data collected by the Contrast CLI (page 507).

 - Use the quick view menu to view only the vulnerabilities.
 By default, all libraries are displayed.
 You can use the right arrows to expand individual sections for more information or you can select the Expand All option to view all the information at once. - Libraries with known vulnerabilities are also identified with a vulnerabilities warning icon ♠.
-View vulnerability details by clicking the icon. - Click the search icon Q to search for a specific library. - · You can also view a dependency tree's history by choosing a custom date. - The Application dropdown appears for merged (page 439) applications so you can see how vulnerable libraries were introduced for the merged application.
+View vulnerability details by clicking the icon. - Click the search icon Q to search for a specific library. - · You can also view a dependency tree's history by choosing a custom date. - Click the filter icon ▼ to view the dependencies based on developer and/or production libraries.
+By default, the production option is selected. - The Application dropdown appears for merged (page 440) applications so you can see how vulnerable libraries were introduced for the merged application.
 You can view the dependency tree by parent and child applications.